sderev/lmtoolbox/tools/thesaurus/README.md

 * `llm` needs to be installed.
 You can find it [here](https://github.com/simonw/llm).
 Follow the instructions in its README for installation details.

+You can also check [the installation process I recommend](https://github.com/sderev/llm-toolbox#install-llm-with-pipx).

 ## Installation

 To make the script globally available in your terminal, follow these steps: